Drymonema: Reproduction

 The reproduction of the genus Drymonema is similar to the reproduction of all Scyphozoans.
 These organisms can undergo both sexual (medusa) and asexual (polyp) reproduction processes.
 In the case of a medusa, sexual reproduction is external, where the males release the sperm while the females release eggs into the water and they fuse.
 This fusion results in free swimming planula larva that eventually sinks to the bottom or finds a hard surface to attach to.
 Once attached the planula larva starts metamorphosis and becomes a polyp.
-This polyp will reproduce asexually, most commonly using budding, and producing ephryae which mature into a medusa to begin the life cycle process over again.
+This polyp will reproduce asexually, most commonly using budding, and producing ephyrae which mature into a medusa to begin the life cycle process over again.
 Scyphozoans and Drymonema species alternate between sexual and asexual reproduction stages.